 It was the charming music of Bebo & Cigala, an exotic fusion of Cuban rhythms and flamenco vocals that initially sparked a light for the project and inspired Oriana and Ivan to create their own fusion duet in Spring 2012.

 Skilled in their own fields, Oriana and Ivan took on the challenge of merging each other's music, classical on one side and Balkan-flamenco on the other.
 The result is V&F, a unique collection of pieces which reflect the individual styles they appreciate and enjoy.

 The name Vino & Forte was chosen for its dual interpretation.
 Forte is an Italian music dynamic symbol for 'strength' and also a derivative in French meaning a person's particular skill.
 As for Vino, the duo are delighted to promote and serve a local wine for every performance with the aim of creating a relaxed concert environment.

-Weaving their individual styles and compositions into a swirl of classical and Balkan-flamenco sounds, Vino & Forte will present an evening of harmonious music from 17th century to the present day.
+Weaving their individual styles and compositions into a swirl of classical and Balkan-flamenco sounds, Vino & Forte perform on request across British Columbia and beyond with an array of harmonious music dating from the 17th century to the present day.